robertmassaioli/my-reminders/docs/faq.md

 Currently, My Reminders supports one-time reminders only.
 Each reminder fires once at the specified date and time.
 If you need recurring reminders, you'll need to create multiple individual reminders.

+#### How many reminders can I set per issue?

+You can set up to **10 reminders per user per issue**.
+This limit ensures system performance while providing flexibility for complex reminder needs.
+Different users can each set their own 10 reminders on the same issue.

 ### About Our Features

 #### Can I set a reminder for another person?